hugiselephant/hugiselephant.github.io/content/pages/Creator collective.md

 For business we have Venture Capital, Incubators, Angel investors... but artists have to work on their art on their own.
 Usually supported by themselves, or family and friends.
 Rich uncle?
 Or maybe already rich?

 The world has changed.
-Platforms like Patrion is proving that it is possible to make a living with a small but devoted fan base. it was already 15 years ago when Kevin Kelly talked about anyone making a living with 1000 True Fans[*](https://kk.org/thetechnium/1000-true-fans/)
+Platforms like Patrion is proving that it is possible to make a living with a small but devoted fan base.
+It was already 15 years ago when Kevin Kelly talked about anyone making a living with 1000 True Fans[*](https://kk.org/thetechnium/1000-true-fans/)